CANEDUDEV/rover/docs/getting-started.rst

 Let us start by mounting the radio receiver to the car.
 Simply take the reciever and use dual lock bands to connectit to the car.
 A video is available below for more detail.

-.. raw:: html
+.. video:: _assets/Radio_FINAL.mp4

-   <iframe src="https://drive.google.com/file/d/1HIjIRUahoGp-xdRurtvmsrER9HhezkiT/preview" width="640" height="480"></iframe>
+   :width: 640
+   :height: 480

 step 3
 -------------
 Connect the ESC and the battery.

 The ESC is responsible for controlling the motor and in the case of a system that only uses radio communication it needs to be connected to the battery (for power), the Radio receiver (in order to get the PWM siganl that is needed by the ESC) and the motor that it controls.
 Start by simply mounting the battery in the battery holder (see video below).

 .. raw:: html

    <iframe src="https://drive.google.com/file/d/1OoEJFQD-E1rio0Y6K7k7Fzl_vECRsWQB/preview" width="640" height="480"></iframe>

 Next, mount the ESC to the chasit with some dual lock band (see video below).